oceansize/cv/README.md

 # Roi Driscoll - CV

+Hi, I'm Roi.
+I live in London and I'm a front end developer.
+I like making things that look good and work well — if they can make people's lives better, then I'm happy.
+When I'm not working I like to play the bass guitar, and draw.

-Currently I work at [Carwow](https://www.carwow.co.uk/) — a car-comparison application which is designed to take the pain out of buying a new car.
-Here I am employed as a Front End Developer, where we work using Ruby on Rails and elm to bring our automotive experience to the masses.
+Right now, I'm working at [Carwow](https://www.carwow.co.uk/) — a car-comparison application which is designed to take the pain out of buying a new car.
+I'm employed as a Front End Developer, and my team focuses on using Ruby on Rails and elm to bring our automotive experience to the masses.

-It's rewarding to be working on a product that disrupts a process so many find painful, while working for a business who genuinely want to improve the experience of both the people buying cars, and the people selling them.
+Working on a product that disrupts a painful process for many is a rewarding endeavour — the business has enabled its teams to come up with creative solutions to improve the experience of both the people buying cars, and the people selling them.

-Before Carwow, I started my tech career at [Makers Academy](http://makersacademy.com) — [You can read about that role here.](https://github.com/oceansize/cv/blob/9c4cbbf39eedcf03b3a5f3ed3266cab00ceb5fa7/README.md)
+Before Carwow, I worked for [Makers Academy](http://makersacademy.com) — [You can read about that role here.](https://github.com/oceansize/cv/blob/9c4cbbf39eedcf03b3a5f3ed3266cab00ceb5fa7/README.md)

 ## Experience